feralmutts/feralmutts/README.md

 she/they/pup/pupself.

+feel free to ask me any nsfw questions or anything related to my dog lifestyle, ill try to respond as fast as i can<3

+!!I DO NOT ERP!!

 that one internet puppy🐾

 ill most likely end up making a patreon for free skins so look out for that<3